TakudzwaMzembegwa/LiveWeather/README.md

 # Live Weather
-Live weather systems using 2 different protocols (WebSockets and MQTT).
+Live weather systems using 2 different protocols (WebSockets and MQTT).<br />
 The systems get temperature, humidity and pressure readings from sensors on a Raspberry Pi.
-From the Raspberry Pi sensors the data is then saved into an embedded database.
-Using WebSockets or MQTT the data is continuously transported to the dashboard(s).
+From the Raspberry Pi sensors, the data is then saved into an embedded database.
+The sensor data is then continuously sent from the server to the dashboard(s) using WebSockets or MQTT.
 ## MQTT
 ### Architecture
 ![MQTT](https://github.com/TakudzwaMzembegwa/LiveWeather/blob/master/assets/images/MQTT.JPG)